 mistakenly blamed for causing enduring pain far more than they actually

-Herniated Disc Impinging on the Thecal Sac Advice
+Herniated Disc Impinging on the Thecal Sac Summation

 If you are frightened by the terminology used on your MRI study, then do not suffer alone and in silence.
 Call your doctor and demand an explanation of the terms used and the extent of the condition.